Joeyonng/datajoint_generic_ec2/README.md

 ## How to run

 To run the script (assuming that all dependencies e.g. datajoint, etc. are installed) run the command `python schema.py`

+## How to run on multiple instances

+To create multiple EC2 instances and run the script on them parallelly in an easy way, go to ./aws-jupyter for more information.